-Graduate and undergraduate students receive credit for participating in Response Lab projects.
+Graduate and undergraduate students receive credit for participating in Humanitarian Supply Chain Lab projects.
 One team of students, for example, worked together to support a U.S. government sponsored needs assessment following the Haiti earthquake.

-The Humanitarian Studies Initiative is a two-week seminar for graduate students in essential crisis management skills.
-The MIT Humanitarian Response Lab provides the logistics curriculum for the course and facilitates logistics meetings during an immersive, weekend simulation.
-For more information, please visit the Harvard Humanitarian Academy and the Harvard Humanitarian Initiative.
+The Humanitarian Response Intensive Course is a two-week seminar for graduate students in essential crisis management skills.
+The MIT Humanitarian Supply Chain Lab provides the logistics curriculum for the course and facilitates logistics meetings during an immersive, weekend simulation.
+For more information, please visit the Harvard Humanitarian Initiative.